yoasif/yoasif.github.io/_posts/2022-06-01-firefox-reddit-monthly-wrap-up-may-2022-firefox-100.markdown

 There are a lot of fun things posted on [r/firefox](https://www.reddit.com/r/firefox/) every month, but if you don't visit often, you might miss some things.

 This is the inaugural post of a (hopefully) monthly post that tries to distill the best of that forum (in my opinion) over the last month.
-I'm totally open to feedback, so please let me know what you think!
+I'm totally open to feedback, so please let me know what you think.

 Without further ado, let's jump in!